Threats to Borneo forests

 The arrival of 2 alien intruders in the 1950s – the chainsaw and the caterpillar tractor – have perhaps made more impact than any other introduced species.
 Since then, the opening up of new roads has been a key factor changing Borneo.
 Roads not only provide access to commercially valuable trees, they also allow immigrant settlers, hunters and land speculators to access new areas of opportunities.

 Oil palm development contributes to deforestation - directly and indirectly.
-About half or 3.3 million ha of all presently productive plantations (6.8 million ha) were established in secondary forest and bush areas in Malaysia and Indonesia.
+About half of all presently productive plantations (over 6 million ha) were established in secondary forest and bush areas in Malaysia and Indonesia.

 In the wake of tropical deforestationWithout the maintenance of very large blocks of inter-connected forest, there is a clear risk that hundreds of species could become extinct.
 Large mammals such as orang-utans and elephants are particularly affected because of the vast areas they require to survive.
 For example, the Borneo elephant has increasingly come into conflict with the expansion of human agriculture activities in its natural habitat.

 Other smaller species, especially small mammals, may not be able to re-colonize isolated patches of suitable habitat and thus will become locally extinct.
 Road construction through protected areas leads to further separation of habitat ranges and provides easy access for poachers to some of the more remote and diverse tracts of remaining virgin forest.

 Impacts on watershedsMany of Borneo's major rivers originate in the Heart of Borneo.
 Maintaining the forests is critical to ensure the island's water supply, moderate the impacts of droughts and fires, and to support ecological and economic stability in the lowlands.